Aditi-963/trackshift-aegis/README.md

 This interactive web-based demo visualizes the core concepts of Aegis:

 1.  **Las Vegas Circuit:** Displays the actual Las Vegas F1 track layout using SVG graphics.
+Agents start from an estimated position on the main straight; precise grid formation will be refined.
 2.  **Animated Agents:** Shows four competitor agents (dots) moving along the track path at different, dynamically adjusted speeds (simulating basic tire wear).
 3.  **Live Leaderboard:** A dynamically updating table showing the current rank and status of each agent based on their lap and position on track.
 4.  **Live Lap Counter:** An integrated SVG display showing the current lap of the race leader, counting up to the total race distance (e.g., 50 laps).